ak-tr/go-rain/README.md

 ## Dependencies

-As mentioned above, this program relies on `goterm` and `gchalk` to print the rain drops to the terminal.
+As mentioned above, this program relies on `goterm` and `gookit/color` to print the rain drops to the terminal.
 If you decide you want to run the program, it should auto install any dependencies when you perform `go run` command.

 ## Installation